 Do as much as you can by hand.
 Be grateful for your ingredients (knowing how much work goes into growing them).
-Savor the flavors and simplicity of old world cooking without the overly processed ingredients and complicated kitchen gadgets favored today.
+Savor the flavors and simplicity of old-world cooking without the overly processed ingredients and complicated kitchen gadgets favored today.

 5. Join the Slow Gifting Movement

-One of the things that bother me most about modern Christmas celebrations is the emphasis giving and receiving gifts that will be obsolete or forgotten in a short period.
+One of the things that bother me most about modern Christmas celebrations is the emphasis on giving and receiving gifts that will be obsolete or forgotten in a short period.
 Those kinds of gifts cost money, create waste, and often harm the environment.

 – A Movement Towards Minimalism

-Slow gifting isn’t quite the international phenomena that “slow food” is.
+Slow gifting isn’t quite the international phenomenon that “slow food” is.
 Yet, it’s catching on.
 Particularly in light of the minimalist movement, people don’t want (or need) more tchotchkes or non-durable goods to care for in their lives.

 – Gifts in the Age of Endless Oranges